dkhamsing/ios-asset-names/README.md

 If you add PDF files directly as resources, they can be used as vector assets which have no size restriction (like an [icon font](#icon-font)).

-If you still want to use a PDF asset with assets catalogs, create an image set for each PDF asset Xcode.
+If you still want to use a PDF asset with assets catalogs, create an image set for each PDF asset in Xcode.
 Then in the Utility panel (right) set:

 - Devices: `Universal`
 - Scale Factors: `Single Vector`